Joppeur/PowerShell-scripts/README.md

 Options to change in code:
 - Line 1: change the .eng.srt append to your liking
 - Line 45: Change regex to remove all font formatting, or just to remove font bold tags and font size.
-Correct regex code is on the line below.
+Regex for both are on the line below.

 ## simple-filesort